Frame Rate and VSync

 Before entering the main loop we have some variables we want to define.

-Going into the main loop, we first check if we need to reset the FPS tracking variables.
-Then we start/restart the timer used to cap the frame rate.
+Going into the main loop we start the timer used to cap the frame rate.

 If you're wondering what's up with the funky syntax in the call to